PaintSwap/paintswap-marketplace-interaction/README.md

 ## @paintswap/marketplace-interactions

-Types are deefined in [marketplaceV2Types](./src/lib/marketplaceV2Types.ts).
+Types are defined in [marketplaceV3Types](./src/lib/marketplaceV3Types.ts).

-[MarketplaceV2](./src/lib/marketplaceV2.ts) defines a typescript-enabled wrapper around the events and getters of the main contract to make it simpler to use.
+[MarketplaceV3](./src/lib/marketplaceV3.ts) defines a typescript-enabled wrapper around the events and getters of the main contract to make it simpler to use.

-Scripts [listen.ts](./src/listen.ts) and [query.ts](./src/query.ts) provide examples of interactions all functions defined by the `MarketplaceV2` class.
+Scripts [listen.ts](./src/listen.ts) and [query.ts](./src/query.ts) provide examples of interactions all functions defined by the `MarketplaceV3` class.

+Script [filter.ts](./src/filter.ts) is more advanced and provides an example on building a `queryFilter` to retrieve past events.
+Great for testing without having to wait for new events!

 ### Use in your own scripts